About the author ⁄ CTBA

 CHRB Meeting Advisory

 From CHRB SACRAMENTO, Calif.
-(Sept.
-12, 2021) — The California Horse Racing Board will conduct a teleconference meeting on Wednesday, September 15, 2021, beginning at 9:30 a.m.
-Consistent with Governor Gavin Newsom’s Executive Order N-29-20, the meeting will be teleconference only.
+(Mar.
+10, 2022) — The California Horse Racing Board will conduct a teleconference meeting on Thursday, March 17, 2022.
+The Pari-Mutuel and Wagering Committee will conduct a teleconference meeting on Wednesday, March 16, 2022.
+Both meetings will begin at 9:30 a.m.
+Consistent with Governor Gavin Newsom’s Executive Order N-29-20, these meetings will be teleconference only.
 No physical location will be provided.
 The public may participate in either of two ways.
-The webcast audio link on the CHRB website will continue to provide a way for the public to listen to this meeting.
-Those wishing to speak during the meeting may dial 888-392-4564 and enter 6896291# to join the teleconference.
-To speak on any item, press star 1 to enter the speakers’ queue.
+The webcast audio link on the CHRB website will continue to provide a way for the public to listen to these meetings.
+Those wishing to speak during either meeting should first dial 800-343-1703.
+The passcode for the committee meeting is 67570#.
+The passcode for the Board meeting is 41099#.
+To speak on any item, press star (*) 1 to enter the speakers’ queue.
 Those providing unsolicited public comment on individual agenda items will be limited to two minutes.
 Comments must relate specifically to the agenda items.
-Note that for agenda item #15, Public Comment, no further comments will be permitted after 30 minutes.
-The agenda and package of materials are available on the CHRB website. ...
+Note that for agenda item #2 of the committee meeting and... ...

 Read More →